 South Carolina Residency

-Regulations regarding the establishment of legal residency in South Carolina for tuition and fee purposes at South Carolina institutions of higher education are governed by the South Carolina Code of Laws, Sections 59-112 to 59-112-100.
+Regulations regarding the establishment of legal residency in South Carolina for tuition and fee purposes at South Carolina institutions of higher education are governed by the South Carolina Code of Laws, Sections 59-112-10 through 59-112-100.
 Residency classification is an essential part of fee determination, admission regulations, and other relevant policies of Piedmont Technical College.
 The initial determination of residency is made at the time an admission application is submitted.
 That determination and any determination made at a later time prevails for each subsequent semester until a request for certification of South Carolina residency is found to be valid.

 APPLICATION FOR CHANGE OF RESIDENCY STATUS